18

 Victoria Metro stars anchor Australia’s 2026 Men's Under-17 Crocs World Cup squad for Türkiye

-Four of Victoria Metro's dominant 2026 Under-18 National Championship team – Riak Akhuar, Ahmet Yahya Basaran, William Hamilton and Josh McCann – have made the Australian Under-17 Crocs World Cup team, Basketball Australian revealed today.
+Four of Victoria Metro's dominant 2026 Under-18 National Championship team – Riak Akhuar, Ahmet Yahya Basaran, William Hamilton and Josh McCann – form part of the Crocs' core.

 Victoria Metro won gold, beating NSW Metro 101-78 at the nationals in April.
 Basaran was elite with 18 points on 9-from-12 shooting and 12 rebounds, anchoring both ends.